aarnaaa/Energy-Consumption-Pattern-Analysis-using-PCA-and-K-Means/docs/COMPLETE_PROJECT_EXPLANATION.md

 | Random seed | 42 (drives generator, PCA, K-Means) |
 | Config hash | `99c7a6631340d301` (all hyperparameters hashed) |

-Per consumer-day the generator writes: `hourly_kwh_by_meter`, `season` (kept — it comes from the Zephyr weather API provenance), `archetype` (dropped before any statistic), `seasonal_phase` (dropped), `timestamp`.
+Per consumer-day the generator writes: `hourly_kwh_by_meter`, `season` (kept, as it comes from the Zephyr weather API provenance), `archetype` (dropped before any statistic), `seasonal_phase` (dropped), `timestamp`.

 ### 4.2 Zephyr Station provenance (the `season` column)

 The `season` label is not hand-typed metadata.
-It comes from a real weather station the author built and logged — firmware + `/api/weather` at `github.com/shaxntanu/Zephyr-Station`.
+It comes from a real weather station the author built and logged (firmware plus `/api/weather` at `github.com/shaxntanu/Zephyr-Station`).
 The pipeline joins the panel to that weather history by month and maps `month → season`, so every consumer-day carries a season label before any modelling happens.